Noise Levels in South Shore, Alameda, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,612 South Shore residents, or 22.9%, live above that level.
 By land area, 31.3% of South Shore is above 55 dBA.

 Average noise levels for South Shore residents, grouped by direction from the center of South Shore.
-Northern South Shore carries the highest population-weighted average; Southern South Shore carries the lowest.
-Just 0% of residents in Southern South Shore live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern South Shore.
+The highest population-weighted average is in eastern South Shore; the lowest is in western South Shore, where just 10% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central South Shore